Feature: Lifting the Curtain on Game Ratings and the Headache of Worldwide Releases

 What is clear, though, is that the current processes simply aren't optimised — outside of North America — for download-only publishers.
 Even if the growth of the download gaming market prompts ESRB to reintroduce fees in future, its process is hugely useful and valuable.
 Europe and Australia / New Zealand, with three separate agencies, physical media requirements, punishing fees and lengthy processing times, simply add to the workload of small, time-pressured teams.
 It's clear that a more universal approach needs to be found, with regions that in days gone by would be referred to as PAL needing to unify their efforts.
 As it stands small publishers sometimes have tough, critical decisions to make when releasing their games outside of North America, and sometimes gamers inevitably suffer.

 We haven't even covered Japan, which has its own requirements of a publisher with a business address in the region, while there are other regions and countries that have limited releases.
 That's the crux of the issue for small teams.
 Behemoths like Nintendo, EA, Activision and Ubisoft have substantial assets and budgets to release games worldwide, in stores and online, with little concern.
-For download-only companies margins are far smaller, and there's less cash in the bank to fund fees and costs; gamers outside of North America, in some cases, simply need to wait for games to sell in NA before a studio can afford the bureaucracy of obtaining ratings and publishing permission elsewhere.
+For download-only companies margins are far tighter, and there's less cash in the bank to fund fees and costs; gamers outside of North America, in some cases, simply need to wait for games to sell in NA before a studio can afford the bureaucracy of obtaining ratings and publishing permission elsewhere.
 Releasing a game isn't simply about making it and pressing a magic button to publish; beyond Nintendo lotchecks there are substantial hoops to jump through to simply get an age rating.

 It can be disappointing for gamers in Europe and — more so — Australia / New Zealand when a game doesn't arrive or is delayed.
 It can be tempting to say "x released their game here, so why not Y too?".
 Yet each company is different and has their own pressures and resources.
 Perhaps greater understanding is needed of the external pressures and challenges we so rarely see; if ratings barriers and costs are lowered outside of North America, close-to-full release parity will come closer to being a reality.